jessedp/tut/README.md

 `./tut.py config --view`

-Possibly you want to look at the config file it told you exists now?
+Possibly you want to look at the config file it told you exists?

-### Library
+### Build Your Library
 Before you can do anything useful, you'll need to build the local cache/library of your recordings:

-`/tut.py library --build` or `/tut.py -vvv library --build`
+`./tut.py library --build`

+A slow run on 630 recordings takes about 40 sec.

-You can view some basic stats about your library using
+You can view some basic stats about your library using:

 `./tut.py library --stats`